ElfatihZiad/BBCNews-scraper-nlp/README.md

 we take the processed articles and we train multiple LDA models and compute the coherence metric for a range of topic numbers.
-Finally, we train the final LDA model with the optimal number of topics. a topics number of 32 gives a coherence score of 0.54 Which is decent.
+Finally, we train the final LDA model with the optimal number of topics. a topics number of 32 gives a coherence score of 0.54 Which is decent. we then trained two models: one for topics number set to 32 for more detailed sub-topics/sub-categories, and another model of 12 topics for more general topics/categories.

 I then analysed topics through the relevance metric and words frequency/rarity to come up with a label for each topic.
 This is my result:
 ```